Film Faced Plywood for Concrete Formwork: The Complete Guide

 - Strong FSC-certified supply chain supporting LEED and BREEAM green building requirements

-- No anti-dumping duties on Vietnam-origin plywood in the US market (unlike Chinese-origin plywood)
+- No anti-dumping duties on certain Vietnam-origin plywood HTS codes in the US market (verify your specific code with customs before shipping)

 Vinawood has manufactured plywood for concrete forming since 1992.
-Our Vietnam factories produce phenolic film faced panels in 120 g/m², 180 g/m², and 220 g/m² grades, with hardwood cores, WBP phenolic adhesive throughout all plies, and full certification to ISO 9001, FSC-COC, CE (EN 13986), and EPA TSCA Title VI.
+Our Vietnam factories produce both MUF-glued and PF-glued film faced panels: Form Basic and Form Extra at EN 636-2 with up to 10 and up to 15 reuse cycles respectively (the difference is in the MUF formulation, not the face film); Pro Form at EN 636-3 with up to 20 reuses; and the HDO range with PF core glue and HDO overlay for North American formwork.
+All panels carry full certification to ISO 9001, FSC-COC, CE (EN 13986), and EPA TSCA Title VI.
 View the full range at our film faced plywood collection or contact us for container pricing and technical data sheets.

 Frequently Asked Questions